mailtutan/mailtutan/README.md

 - This project was inspired by the need for a lightweight fake SMTP server for testing and development purposes.
 - Thanks to the Rust programming language community for providing excellent tools and libraries for building efficient and reliable software.

-## Contact

-If you have any questions or need further assistance, feel free to contact the project maintainer at mohsen@alizadeh.us.